Language learning startup Toucan raises $4.5M – TechCrunch

 “Screen time is escalating globally with younger generations living their lives always connected,” said LightShed Ventures General Partner Richard Greenfield in a statement.
 “Toucan seamlessly integrates language learning into the websites (and soon apps) you are already using via a simple browser extension transforming screen time into learning time.”

 Nieman said Toucan will use the new funding to expand the team from 12 to 16.
 It’s also planning to internationalize — so not just translating English to Spanish, but Spanish to English, and so on — and is launching a new Safari extension (it will support more browsers in the future).
-The ultimately vision is for Toucan to be “layered wherever you are.”
+The ultimate vision is for Toucan to be “layered wherever you are.”

-“We want to be this augmented layer of learning on the web, on mobile browsing, the most popular social apps and even in the physical world,” she said, predicting that in the future, you might be “wearing a crazy cool contact lens that can translate a sign on the subway and provide you with those same micro-moments of learning.”
+“We want to be this augmented layer of learning on the web, on mobile browsing, in the most popular social apps and even in the physical world,” she said, predicting that in the future, you might be “wearing a crazy cool contact lens that can translate a sign on the subway and provide you with those same micro-moments of learning.”